REVIEWS BY RANKING REVIEWS BY TYPE REVIEWS BY BRAND SHOPPING IMPORTANT TIPS ARTICLES YOUR SAY SCOOPINGS THE FIRE HYDRANT

 We encourage you to do your research and weigh up both arguments for yourself.
 Then challenge your vet, and ultimately make the decision you feel best for your beloved furry friend.

-Either way, whether you choose to feed your pooch a low protein dog food or not, please note the following important tips:
+Either way, whether or not you choose to put your pooch on a low protein dog food diet, please note the following important tips:

 Low protein dog foods tend to be much less flavorful than regular food, causing many dogs to refuse to eat it.
 This is the last thing you want to happen to your precious and already sick dog, and will be very detrimental to his condition.